assen-totin/cdn/README.md

 Also, set the JWT signature verification key in configuration option `cdn_jwt_key`.

 Finally, specify the JWT payload field to use for authorisation in configuration option `cdn_jwt_field`.

+The JWT must have a claim named `exp`, containing the Unix timestamp for the expiration time of the token.

 For JWT you'll need the JWT decoding library: https://github.com/benmcollins/libjwt